stephdl/nethserver-pihole/README.md

 - `signal-event nethserver-pihole-update`
 - The time depends of your internet bandwith
 - check docker pihole is up : `docker ps`
-- find the ip of the container  : `pihole ip`
-- find the staus of pihole : `pihole status`
-- find all Env vars of the container : `pihole env`
-- Start a shell inside the container : `pihole bash`
 - go to the IP of pihole, the admin page is up
 - set the dns of your network by your dhcp server to pihole
 - If you want to filter porn, set DNS1 and DNS2 to cleanbrowsing.org